 We in the services go from fear to courage.
 If we didn’t the job would never get done.Tweet

 Fifteen years in the fire service has taught me a lot.
-Not only has it be an education, but it has also given me a lot to think about.
-For instance, why people like me do we do what we do?
+Not only has it been an education, but it has also given me a lot to think about.
+For instance, why people like me do what we do?

-There hasn’t been a large scale call that I haven’t experienced some level of fear.
-Yet, despite being frightened, I never once back away from the job.
+There hasn’t been a large-scale call where I haven’t experienced some level of fear.
+Yet, despite being frightened, I never once backed away from the job.
 Why is that?
-Well, as I said it’s for the reasons I have mentioned but without the ignition point, we might not step up.
+Well, as I said, it’s for the reasons I have mentioned but without the ignition point, we might not step up.
 I see the chemical adrenaline as the catalyst that moves us from fear to courage.

-I also tend to think that without it, we would suffer from “deer in the headlights syndrome.”
+I also tend to think that without it, we would suffer from “deer in the headlights” syndrome.
 Freezing rather than fighting is a sure way of dying.
-It’s a fact that we as humans have known for centuries.
+It’s a fact that we humans have known for centuries.

-While we have become experts at facing our fears on the fire ground or in the back of the ambulance, treating a critically ill patient, we are, however, not good at overcoming our personal fears.
-With every serious run, can end up leaving a piece of ourselves behind leaving an ever-growing void.
+While we have become experts at facing our fears on the fire ground or in the back of the ambulance, treating a critically-ill patient, we are, however, not good at overcoming our personal fears.
+With every serious run, we can end up leaving a piece of ourselves behind in an ever-growing void.

 My conclusions?
 We in the services need to understand that PTSD is a very real threat to our health.
 Equally important is to understand that once diagnosed with PTSD, your brain has undergone neurobiological changes.
-It’s power to impact the brain is significant and debilitating.
-The Lyons share of the damage lies with in the hippocampus and amygdala, as well as many other regions in your pre-frontal cortex.
+Its power to impact the brain is significant and debilitating.
+The lion’s share of the damage lies within the hippocampus and amygdala, as well as many other regions in your pre-frontal cortex.

-The Prefrontal cortex is located behind your forehead, it is the region of the brain that makes you, you.
-Furthermore, it helps pay a role in impulse control along with a variety of different functions.
-The other two regions, the hippocampus looks after memory processes, storing and recalling, whist the amygdala is in control of your fight, fight or freeze response.
-These areas of the brain are directed effected by PTSD, essentially making it a physiological injury of sorts.
+The Prefrontal cortex is located behind your forehead – and is the region of the brain that makes you, you.
+Furthermore, it helps play a role in impulse control along with a variety of different functions.
+The other two regions are: the hippocampus,which looks after memory processes, storing and recalling – and the amygdala, which is in control of your fright, fight or freeze response.
+These areas of the brain are directly affected by PTSD, essentially making it a physiological injury of sorts.

-Ok, so it’s up for debate whether PTSD can be classified as a physical injury, there is however, observable alterations to the regions of the brain mentioned above.
+Ok, so it’s up for debate whether PTSD can be classified as a physical injury.
+There are, however, observable alterations to the regions of the brain mentioned above.

 My hope here is to show those who fear a diagnosis that it is not a sign of weakness.
 But instead, I want to help them see that there are real, physical underlying complications to PTSD’s impact.
 It’s pure neurology.
-It’s ok, it’s not that you weren’t strong enough; You were injured by your horrific experiences.
-Your PTSD wasn’t asked for and it sure as hell isn’t something you can shake off.
+It’s okay.
+It’s not that you weren’t strong enough.
+You were injured by your horrific experiences.
+Your PTSD wasn’t asked for, and it sure as hell isn’t something you can shake off.

-Now, it’s a matter of you going from fear to courage and fight for your own survival, you have done your time.
+Now, it’s a matter of you going from fear to courage and to fight for your own survival.
+You have done your time.
 It’s now time to do for you.
-Be kind to yourself, you’ve earned it.
+Be kind to yourself – you’ve earned it.